-I’ve got a nick in the top left corner of my iPhone 6.
-That’s the worst damage I’ve done to a device since I tripped over cement steps while holding my infant son and decided the iPhone was better to smash into the ground than my new baby.
+I’ve got a nick in the top left corner of my iPhone.
+That’s the worst damage I’ve done to a device since I tripped over cement steps while holding my infant son and decided iPhone was better to smash into the ground than my new baby.

-Almost everyone has a similar story to tell with more or less clumsiness attached to it.
+Almost everyone has a similar story to tell with more or less clumsiness attached to it, like falling out of the pocket of your rain jacket.
 If you haven’t, then you’re lying.
 You totally have.

 A new survey ranked the most common ways people break or lose their phones.
 Here’s the top 10 . . .

 2. Accidentally sending it through the washing machine, 42%.